Microsoft/azure-docs.pt-pt/articles/service-fabric/service-fabric-backuprestoreservice-quickstart-azurecluster.md

 ---
-title: Backup e restauração periódicos no Azure Service Fabric
+title: Periodic backup and restore in Azure Service Fabric
-description: Use o recurso de backup e restauração periódicos do Service Fabric para habilitar o backup de dados periódicos dos dados do seu aplicativo.
+description: Use Service Fabric's periodic backup and restore feature for enabling periodic data backup of your application data.
 services: service-fabric
 documentationcenter: .net
 author: hrushib